mamisaki/TractoFlowProc/README.md

 wmparc.nii.gz (optional): FreeSurfer wmparc image file.

 ## 2. Run FreeSurfer (optional)
-If you are using TractoFlow-ABS (Atlas Based Segmentation), you will need aparc+aseg.nii.gz and wmparc.nii.gz, which are created by FreeSurfer and resampled to the same space as t1.nii.gz.
+You can skip this step.
+Only if you are using Atlas Based Segmentation (ABS) in Tractflow because the T1 image contrast is not good enough to segment tissue, you should perform this process.

+The fiber tracking process uses the white matter (WM), gray matter (GM), and cerebrospinal fluid (CSF) maps to compute the tracking maps and the seeding mask.
+These masks are extracted by default with 'fast' in FSL for t1.nii.gz, but you can also use a FreeSurfer segmentation, i.e. aparc+aseg.nii.gz and wmparc.nii.gz, with the --ABS option in tractflow.

 The script run_FreeSurfer.py processes t1.nii.gz in the input_data folder to create aparc+aseg.nii.gz and wmparc.nii.gz.
 ```
 cd ~/TractFlowProc
 nohup ./run_FreeSurfer.py ~/TractFlow_workspace/input_data > nohup_FS.out &
 ```
 The process will take a very long time (almost a day for one subject, depending on the CPU).
-Multiple subjects are processed in parallel and the number of simultaneous processes is (number of CPU cores)//2.
+Multiple subjects are processed in parallel, and the number of simultaneous processes is '(number of CPU cores)//2'.
-The files processed by Freesurfer are stored in the folder ~/TractFlow_workspace/freesurfer.
+The files processed by FreeSurfer are stored in the folder ~/TractFlow_workspace/freesurfer.
 Each subject's aparc+aseg.nii.gz and wmparc.nii.gz are created in the input_data folder.

-TractoFlow-ABS must be used for pathological data.
-You can skip this process if you are not using TractoFlow-ABS.

 ## 3. Run the TractoFlow pipeline
 https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/steps.html